-What if I want to continue practicing Iaido after the initial 6 weeks?
-This course will occur four times per year, and we are designing the curriculum so that new kata are taught in each session.
+What if I want to continue practicing Iaido after the initial course?
+This course will occur several times per year, and we are designing the curriculum so that new kata are taught in each session.
 For those who wish to continue with the group, subsequent training will involve more precise attention to the fundamentals with an unsharpened training sword (iaito) and additional kata.
 Sensei Matt Dorsey will join the curriculum for more advanced training and promotion via private Skype lessons and an annual workshop at UVM.

 We understand life is busy and that many of you might have clinical weekend responsibilities.
 If you need to miss a session or two, that is totally fine.
 You will still get an introductory sense of Iaido.
 If you cannot be there for at least four sessions, then we ask that you sign up for one of the next offerings (schedule is pending).

 Where do I park?
 You can park at the Gutterson Garage on UVM Campus.
 For more information about permits or pay-by-space options, please click here.